charlierm/Grapefruit/doc/index.rst

 .. moduleauthor:: Xavier Basty <xbasty@gmail.com>

 ==========================
-The Color class
+The Colour class
 ==========================

-.. class:: Color
+.. class:: Colour

-The grapefruit module contains only the :class:`Color` class, which exposes all the functionnalities.
-It can be used to store a color value and manipulate it, or convert it to another color system.
+The grapefruit module contains only the :class:`Colour` class, which exposes all the functionnalities.
+It can be used to store a Colour value and manipulate it, or convert it to another Colour system.

-If you are only interested in converting you colors from one system to another, you can store them using regular tuples instead of :class:`Color` instances.
+If you are only interested in converting you Colours from one system to another, you can store them using regular tuples instead of :class:`Colour` instances.
 You can then use the class static methods to perform the conversions.

-:class:`Color` stores both the RGB and HSL representation of the color.
+:class:`Colour` stores both the RGB and HSL representation of the Colour.
-This makes possible to keep the hue intact when the color is a pure white due to its lightness.
+This makes possible to keep the hue intact when the Colour is a pure white due to its lightness.
 However, certain operations work only with the RGB values, and might then lose the hue.